liyanage/xcode-text-macros/README.md

   that I added as an Xcode user script.
 I place the cursor in the location I’m interested in and run the script, which inserts the list of context identifiers.

+A related tip: I like to see the completion suggestions immediately, in a list, so I use this setting:

+    defaults write com.apple.Xcode XCCodeSenseAutoSuggestionStyle List

 About the Macros
 ================